 As a young and ambitious charity we need your support to make our bold vision a reality.
-We know that this project will create a unique visitor attraction that will hold national attention while doing so much to support vulnerable primates.
-It will be an informative and educational resource for schools, colleges and universities and by creating a walk through habitat, the dome will allow our many visitors to get close to our primates in a way that has not been previously been possible.
+We know that this project will create a unique visitor experience that will hold national attention while doing so much to support vulnerable primates.
+It will be an informative and educational resource for schools, colleges and universities and by creating a walk through habitat, the dome will allow our many visitors to immersed 3 dimensionally in our primates lives get close to our primates in a way that has not been possible before.

-Please give what you can because every penny we raise will go to helping some of the most vulnerable creatures on our planet while creating a bold and ambitious new Primate Rescue Centre for the Wildheart Animal Sanctuary and for our wonderful island.
+Please give what you can because every penny we raise will go to helping some of the most vulnerable creatures on our planet while creating a bold and ambitious new Primate Rescue Facility Facilityfor the Wildheart Animal Sanctuary and for our wonderful island.